 Naylor most recently served as the executive director for World of Children, Inc., an international charity named one of the Top 100 Influencers in Philanthropy in 2017.
 Naylor led the organization for 10 years, presenting annual fund-raising events in New York and Los Angeles, generating more than $9M for programs serving vulnerable children in 120 countries around the world.

-Dale Eldridge Kaye is currently CEO of the Innovation Tri-Valley Leadership Group – business led organization that works with public partners to brand the Tri-Valley, help businesses move in and scale up and create a career ready workforce.
-The California Assembly recently named her Women of the Year for that effort.
+Dale Eldridge Kaye recently retired as the inspirational Founder of the Innovation Tri-Valley Leadership Group.
+Kaye continues to serve as a Senior Consultant to the organization and is an invaluable advisor to the ITV organization.
+The California Assembly named her Women of the Year for establishing ITV as a business led organization that works with public partners to brand the Tri-Valley, help businesses move in and scale up and create a career ready workforce.
 Prior to that she was the CEO of the Livermore Valley Chamber of Commerce.
 She created with the US Chamber an Innovation Forum, which has become an annual event to showcase the multitude of innovators in the Tri-Valley.
 This event became the seed for Innovation Tri-Valley, which has successfully fostered a more cohesive approach to business innovation across the Tri-Valley.

 Before joining Gold’N Hen in l994, Eldridge Kaye organized and managed Florida’s first Film Commission office in Los Angeles.
 That office, developed at the direction of Gov. Lawton Chiles, marketed the state of Florida as a film location.